KTH/kth-node-api-call/README.md

   } else {
     // bad/unexpected status code, delegate error
   }
-});
+})
 ```

 ### HTTP Request Methods

 Each of the following sends a corresponding HTTP request.
 Append `Async` (e.g. `getAsync`) to use Promise instead of callback.
-The first parameter should be either a uri (as a string) or an
-options object which is passed to [request][request].
-For non-async
-methods the second parameter should be a function with the following
-signature: `function (error, response, body) { ... }`.
-The callback
-parameters are the same as for the request library.
+The first parameter should be either a uri (as a string) or an options object which is passed to [node-fetch][node-fetch].
+For non-async methods the second parameter should be a function with the following signature: `function (error, response, body) { ... }`.
+The callback parameters are the same as for the request library.

-Note that if you use Redis and/or the async methods you might lose
+Note that if you use Redis and/or the async methods you might lose some functionality.
-some functionality.
 For details about this, read the source code!

 - `get`/`getAsync`
 - `post`/`postAsync`